boyentenbi/ga-dist/README.md

 Also uses `gym`, `roboschool`, `redis`.

+# Stuff I've learned

+* Networking networking networking.
+How to use a Unix domain socket, TCP vs UDP.
+I still need to work on this though.
+* Writing asynchronous code.
+How to spawn processes, how to use Queues to handle asynchronous communication.
+* Arg parsing
+* How a high-performance compute resource manager like SLURM works
+* Proper use of a step-through debugger!

 # Code explanation

 Use `launch_multi.py` to launch several experiments with different random seeds and environments.
 A ~1bn timestep run of one Atari env takes approximately 1280 core-hours.
 This calls `sbatch slurm_python.peta4`.